SEN & Disability

 Training and Expertise

 Staff in school have their training continuously updated through our in-house staff training programme, attendance at courses and working alongside their peers, including staff from all our Trust schools.
-This enables them to work alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEN. This year we have focussed on training and development of provision around Neurodiversity.
-More recently, individuals or teams of staff have undertaken training in these areas: Speech and Language, Makaton, Intensive Interaction, PECS, Team Teach, SENIT Reading STEPS programme, Autism, Anxiety, Trauma/ Attachment, Zones of Regulation.
-We also have staff who have in the past been trained in Every Child Counts, Catch Up Reading, Nurture, Social Stories, Social Groups, Phonics for children who are finding it difficult and Play Therapy- they continue to use these skills in their work with children.
+This enables them to work alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEN. This year we continue to focus on training and development of provision around Neurodiversity.
+More recently, individuals or teams of staff have undertaken training in these areas: Speech and Language, Makaton, Intensive Interaction, PECS, Team Teach, Autism, emotion coaching, Trauma/ Attachment, Zones of Regulation.
+We also have staff who have in the past been trained in Every Child Counts, Catch Up Reading, nurture principles, social groups, phonics for children who are finding it difficult and Play Therapy- they continue to use these skills in their work with children.
 Designated staff receive appropriate training in order to provide support for individual needs including medical needs.
 In Foundation Stage, staff are skilled in the early assessment of children’s needs and proactively engage with other agencies and parents.

 We invest in additional Speech and Language therapy, which enables us to provide early intervention and ongoing specialist support.
 Rebecca Babbs, our Speech and Language Therapist works in school 1.5 days a week and is able to plan for and respond to current need including through assessments, observations, training staff and working with children including modelling approaches to staff.